Daymons15432/kiou-translate/README.md

 # ktranslate 🌍✨

-A simple and lightweight text translator library for Node.js — fast, intuitive, and easy to use! 🧠💬
+A simple and lightweight Node.js library for translating text using Gemini AI — fast, intuitive, and easy to use! 🧠💬

 ---